Robert Falk (my Bio)

 Being aware that a singerless combo has a lot less chances of getting any kind of interest from mainstream medias, I decided to include some vocal parts in the tracks, but without making actual songs.
 I found a pervert pleasure in mingling themes and even impros with unusual vocal parts such as the pygmy choir in Umugore W’Ibanga.

 For musical excerpts and more infos I suggest to switch over to the Orchestre Toubab site.
+As the tracks are not yet on the streaming platforms (I have to wait for the good will of a serious aggregator) this is the only way to hear them.

 During 2013 – 2016 I also worked on Coco Malabar’s songs.
 Coco is a Congolese artist who, after a fine beginning of his career in the ’90, has vanished a bit from the spotlight.